Divorce Lawyer in San Jose

 A Declaration of Disclosures consists of the following:

 - A Schedule of Assets and Debts; and

-- It is sometimes necessary to do discovery in addition to the Disclosures, such as written questions, demand for the production of documents, depositions, and issuing subpoenas to banks, financial institutions, employers etc. The goal of requiring each party to exchange Disclosures is to avoid costly Discovery, but that is not always possible.
-Furthermore, it is state law that each party must make full and complete disclosure or risk penalties, sanctions and loss of the non-disclosed asset.
+- It is sometimes necessary to do discovery in addition to the Disclosures, such as written questions (Interrogatories), demand for the production of documents, depositions, and issuing subpoenas to banks, financial institutions, employers etc. The goal of requiring each party to exchange Disclosures is to avoid costly Discovery, but that is not always possible.
+Furthermore, it is State law that each party must make full and complete disclosure or risk penalties, sanctions and loss of the non-disclosed asset.

 Contact us to schedule an initial consultation with Ane Murphy, a San Jose divorce attorney.